-BACKGROUND: Reliable prognostic markers for predicting severity of allergic reactions during oral food challenges (OFC) have not been established.
-OBJECTIVE: We sought to develop a predictive algorithm of a food challenge severity score (CSS) to identify those at higher risk for severe reactions to a standardized peanut OFC.
-METHODS: Medical history and allergy tests were obtained for 120 peanut-allergic participants who underwent double-blind, placebo-controlled food challenges (DBPCFCs).
-Reactions were assigned a CSS between 1 to 6 based on cumulative tolerated dose and a "severity clinical indicator."
-Demographic characteristics, clinical features, peanut component IgE values, and a basophil activation marker were considered in a multi-step analysis to derive a flexible decision rule to understand risk during peanut of OFC.
-RESULTS: 18.3% participants had a severe reaction (CSS >4).
-The decision rule identified the following three variables (in order of importance) as predictors of reaction severity: ratio of %CD63hi stimulation with peanut to %CD63hi anti-IgE (CD63 ratio), history of exercise-induced asthma, and forced expiratory volume in 1 sec/forced vital capacity (FEV1/FVC) ratio.
-The CD63 ratio alone was a strong predictor of CSS (p<0.001).
+BACKGROUND: Reliable prognostic markers for predicting severity of allergic reactions during oral food challenges (OFCs) have not been established.
+OBJECTIVE: To develop a predictive algorithm of a food challenge severity score (CSS) to identify those at higher risk for severe reactions to a standardized peanut OFC.
+METHODS: Medical history and allergy test results were obtained for 120 peanut allergic participants who underwent double-blind, placebo-controlled food challenges.
+Reactions were assigned a CSS between 1 and 6 based on cumulative tolerated dose and a severity clinical indicator.
+Demographic characteristics, clinical features, peanut component IgE values, and a basophil activation marker were considered in a multistep analysis to derive a flexible decision rule to understand risk during peanut of OFC.
+RESULTS: A total of 18.3% participants had a severe reaction (CSS >4).
+The decision rule identified the following 3 variables (in order of importance) as predictors of reaction severity: ratio of percentage of CD63(hi) stimulation with peanut to percentage of CD63(hi) anti-IgE (CD63 ratio), history of exercise-induced asthma, and ratio of forced expiratory volume in 1 second to forced vital capacity (FEV1/FVC) ratio.
+The CD63 ratio alone was a strong predictor of CSS (P < .001).
 CONCLUSION: The CSS is a novel tool that combines dose thresholds and allergic reactions to understand risks associated with peanut OFCs.
-Lab-values (CD63 ratio), along with clinical variables (exercise-induced asthma and FEV1/FVC ratio) contribute to the predictive ability of the severity of reaction to peanut OFC.
+Laboratory values (CD63 ratio), along with clinical variables (exercise-induced asthma and FEV1/FVC ratio) contribute to the predictive ability of the severity of reaction to peanut OFCs.
 Further testing of this decision rule is needed in a larger external data source before it can be considered outside research settings.
 TRIAL REGISTRATION: ClinicalTrials.gov identifier: NCT02103270.